Labyrinth (1986 film): Critical response

 Labyrinth has been re-evaluated by several notable publications after Henson's death.
 A review from 2000 in Empire magazine called the film "a fabulous fantasy" and wrote that, "David Bowie cuts a spooky enough figure in that fright wig to fit right in with this extraordinary menagerie of Goth Muppets.
 And Jennifer Connelly, still in the flush of youth, makes for an appealingly together kind of heroine."
 Michael Wilmington described Labyrinth as "dazzling", writing that it is "a real masterpiece of puppetry and special effects, an absolutely gorgeous children's fantasy movie", for the Chicago Tribune in 2007.
-In 2010, Total Film ran a feature called "Why We Love Labyrinth", which described Labyrinth as a "hyper-real, vibrant daydream, Labyrinth's main strength lies in its fairytale roots which give the fantastical story a platform from which to launch into some deliriously outlandish scenarios."
+In 2010, Total Film ran a feature called "Why We Love Labyrinth", which described Labyrinth as a "hyper-real, vibrant daydream, Labyrinth's main strength lies in its fairytale roots which give the fantastical story a platform from which to launch into some deliriously outlandish scenarios".
 In their February 2012 issue, Empire featured a four-page spread on Labyrinth as part of their Muppet Special.

+In retrospective reviews, Labyrinth has been celebrated for its imaginative visual world, emotional depth, and enduring impact on fantasy cinema.

 Accolades

 Labyrinth was nominated at the British Academy Film Awards for Best Special Visual Effects and received two Saturn Award nominations for Best Fantasy Film and Best Costumes.
 The film was also nominated for the Hugo Award for Best Dramatic Presentation.

 In 2008, the American Film Institute nominated Labyrinth for inclusion on its Top 10 Fantasy Films list.
-Labyrinth is ranked 72nd on Empire's "The 80 best '80s movies" and 26th on Time Out's "The 50 best fantasy movies."
-In 2019, The Telegraph named it as one of "The 77 best kids' films of all time."
+Labyrinth is ranked 72nd on Empire's "The 80 best '80s movies" and 26th on Time Out's "The 50 best fantasy movies".
+In 2019, The Daily Telegraph named it as one of "The 77 best kids' films of all time".